-Attend one or all three of these webinars to learn how to decide what is most important to you at the end of life, how to have end of life conversations with your loved ones and healthcare professionals, and how to document your end-of-life wishes.
+Learn how to decide what is most important to you at the end of life and who will speak for you if you can't speak for yourself, how to have end-of-life conversations with your loved ones and healthcare professionals, and how to document your end-of-life wishes.

 We will keep you up-to-date on upcoming webinars, activities, and events.